 - Florida State University: B.S. in English Education 1998

-Ms. Penny is admitted to practice in all courts in the State of Florida and is a member of the Trial Lawyers Section and the Health Law Section of The Florida Bar, the Tort Trial & Insurance Practice Section of the American Bar Association, the Tallahassee Bar Association and the Jacksonville Bar Association.
-She is a member of Florida Defense Lawyers Association (FDLA) and Defense Research Institute (DRI).
+Ms. Penny is admitted to practice in all courts in the State of Florida and is a member of the Trial Lawyers Section and the Health Law Section of The Florida Bar.
+She is also a member of the Tallahassee Bar Association, the Florida Defense Lawyers Association (FDLA) and the Defense Research Institute (DRI).

 Attorney Tori Penny obtained final summary judgment on behalf two registered nurses and partial summary judgment in favor of the employer hospital before trial in a case involving a baby who suffered a catastrophic brain injury.
 This complex medical negligence case had been ongoing for many years with as many as 14 defendants and had seen an appeal to the DCA and the Florida Supreme Court.
 Despite a demand for settlement made on all defendants that reached eight figures, the hospital was also dismissed after trial commenced.

 Attorneys Jesse Suber & Tori Penny recently won a defense verdict in Bay County in a case defending an anesthesiologist wherein Plaintiff alleged malpractice of the doctor in his post-surgical care of a patient that caused the death of his patient.